Welcome to today's edition of the Rush 24-7 podcast.

 And they think the Democrat Party is filled with people who are trying so hard to make everybody happy and everybody equal.

-And so they're thinking is push for equality.
+And so their thing is push for equality.

-So I do think, folks, it's a different way of saying it's a it's a different generation.
+So I do think, folks, it's a different way of thinking.

-And uh I I think the millennials of today are gonna be eclipsed by their own kids faster than they know what hit them.
+And I think the millennials of today are going to be eclipsed by their own kids faster than they know what hit them.

-You you disagree with me on that in there?
+You disagree with me on that in there?

 I do.

-I think this if if things don't change, if the if they continue to feel sorry for themselves and if they continue to think that the days of the country are best days are behind them, and they continue to stay deeply loyal to the Democrat Party and the absolutely destructive policies coming out of that organization, their kids are gonna eclipse them faster than they know what happened.
+I think if things don't change, if they continue to feel sorry for themselves and if they continue to think that the days of the country or best days are behind them, and if they continue to stay deeply loyal to the Democrat Party and the absolutely destructive policies coming out of that organization, their kids are going to eclipse them faster than they know what happened.

 The younger generation is increasingly looking for less expensive alternatives to ownership, said Doug Stevens, author of the blog Retail Profit.